CAIDA/catalog-data/sources/solution/how_to_annotate_as_relationships_with_geographic_annotations/Readme.md

             if m:
                 keys = m.group(1).strip().split("|")

-            #skip comment of empty line
+            #skip comment and empty line
             if line[0] == "#" or len(line) == 0:
                 continue